-An entry permit is a document issued by General Directorate of Residency and Foreigners Affairs (GDRFA) that allows the foreigners to enter and stay in the UAE legally for a certain period of time.
+An entry permit is a document issued by the Federal Authority for Identity and Citizenship that allows the foreigners to enter and stay in the UAE legally for a certain period of time.
 The document may be in a physical or an electronic form.
-Before you apply for one, check if you need an entry permit or you might get it on arrival.
+Before you apply for one, check if you need an entry permit, or you might get it on arrival.

 The party sponsoring the person who wants to enter the UAE will handle the entry permit transaction through GDRFA’s online and offline channels.
 The sponsor could be a company from the private sector, a public entity, a relative, a UAE-based airline or a hotel and so on.